 Do you ship internationally?

 Currently, physical printed items are only available for U.S. customers.
 However, digital printable items may be purchased from anywhere in the world.
-I'm happy to format printable PDFs to print on A4 sized paper / card stock upon request.
-Just let me know in the note box at checkout.

 Can you make something totally custom just for me?